btrtech/dotfiles/README.md

 # dotfiles
-dotfiles for bspwm, polybar and sxhkd
+Partially working dotfiles for i3 and bspwm.
+I did this when I was using them, but I use KDE Plasma nowadays.